 - Universal Resource Identifier (URI): The location of the particular resources requested (URL).

-The above stated information is not used in any way that would reveal personally identifiable information to external constituencies unless UTSA is legally required to do so in connection with law enforcement investigations or other legal proceedings.
+The above stated information is not used in any way that would reveal personally identifiable information to third parties unless UTSA is legally required to do so or it is allowed by law.

-This site has security measures in place to protect the loss, misuse and alteration of the information under the control of the UTSA web server administrators.
+This site has security measures in place to protect from loss, misuse, fraud, hacking and alteration of the information under the control of the UTSA web server administrators.

-The www.utsa.edu site gives users the following option for removing or correcting their information from any publicly posted page i.e., student directory.
+The www.utsa.edu site gives users the following options for reviewing, removing or correcting their public information:

 If you have any questions about this privacy statement, the practices of this site, or your dealings with this Web site, you can contact